infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 -One manager in the home at all times, day and night -Male visitors not allowed after 7 pm
--Security guard mandatory, visitors given passes
--Two phones for children to use, easily accessible -Child protection committee numbers available on the wall -Avoid sending child home if there’s a history of abuse or if the child is scared -relatives/guardians need to sign a register before taking the child out -Create a code of conduct for all stakeholders
+-Security guard mandatory, visitors given passes -Avoid sending child home if there’s a history of abuse or if the child is scared -relatives/guardians need to sign a register before taking the child out -Create a code of conduct for all stakeholders